 Araku Valley Coffee Chocolates

-We stepped in expecting to get some coffee and maybe taste some Coffee chocolates.
-As we entered through the beautiful gate, we saw a well-designed sit-out with tables and chairs in the same wrought iron with tribal motifs with few horses in the backdrop giving it a ranch kind of feel.
+We stepped in expecting to get some coffee and maybe taste some chocolates based on it.
+As we entered through the beautiful gate, we saw a well-designed sit-out with tables and chairs in the same wrought iron with tribal motifs.
+With few horses in the backdrop giving it a ranch kind of feel.

 Inside the coffee house, we saw the love of Araku Valley coffee sprinkled all over with interesting quotes about coffee.
-A well-designed shop that had large varieties of Coffee chocolates – for tasting and for taking back home.
-Packaging was very basic yet modern and stylized.
-There were all kinds of coffee based chocolates, brownies, mousses and tarts.
-And of course, a full menu of coffees and coffee-based drinks.
+A well-designed shop that had large varieties of the chocolates – for tasting and for taking back home.
+The packaging was very basic yet modern and stylized.
+There were all kinds of chocolates, brownies, mousses, and tarts.
+And of course, a full menu of coffees and drinks based on it.
 You can pick and choose what you want or take the pre-packaged packets home.
 There are accessories like coffee mugs and other paraphernalia like posters.

 History of Coffee

-I am neither a coffee person nor a chocolate person, but I admired the concept.
-And more than that the courage of owner to design and run such a beautiful coffee house in Araku.
-To me, it looked like dedication to the place, for producing the coffee, by creating a mini-world of all the products that the homegrown coffee ends up in.
+I am neither a coffee person nor a chocolate person.
+But I admired the concept.
+And more than that the courage of the owner to design and run such a beautiful outlet in Araku.
+To me, it looked like dedication to the place, for producing south India’s favorite drink.
+By creating a mini-world of all the products that the homegrown coffee ends up in.

 Hope this inspires many more of its kind.

-Recommend you to read following travel blog on places to visit in Araku Valley, Vizag Tour or Araku Tour.
+Recommend you to read the following posts on places to visit in Araku valley and Vizag tour.